-Mathematical Domain Cluster Standard Sequence and Duration addition and subtraction.
-2.NBT.6.
-Add up to four two-digit numbers using strategies 3, 4 based on place value and properties of operations.
-2.NBT.7.
+Mathematical Domain Cluster Standard Assessed Quarter Number and Operations in Base Ten (NBT) 2.NBT.6.
+Add up to four two-digit numbers using strategies based on place value and properties of operations.
+3,4 2.NBT.7.
 Add and subtract using numbers up to 1000.
-3, 4 Use: concrete models or drawings and strategies based on place value properties of operations and/or relationship between addition and subtraction.
+Use: concrete models or drawings and strategies based on place value properties of operations and/or relationship between addition and subtraction.
 Relate the strategy to a written method and explain the reasoning used.
 Demonstrate in adding or subtracting three digit numbers, hundreds and hundreds are added or subtracted, tens and tens are added or subtracted, ones and ones are added or subtracted and sometimes it is necessary to compose a ten from ten ones or a hundred from ten tens.
-2.NBT.8.
-Mentally add 10 or 100 to a given 2, 3 number 100-900 and mentally subtract 10 or 100 from a given number.
-2.NBT.9.
-Explain or illustrate the processes of 2, 3, 4 addition or subtraction and their relationship using place value and the properties of operations.
-Measurement and Measure and estimate 2.MD.1.
-Measure the length of an object by selecting and 1 Data (MD) lengths in standard using standard tools such as rulers, yardsticks, meter units sticks, and measuring tapes.
-2.MD.2.
-Measure the length of an object twice using 1 different length units for the two measurements.
-Describe how the two measurements relate to the size of the unit chosen.
-2.MD.3.
-Estimate, measure and draw lengths using whole 1 units of inches, feet, yards, centimeters and meters.
-2.MD.4.
-Measure to compare lengths of two objects, 1 expressing the difference in terms of a standard length unit.
-Relate addition and 2.MD.5.
-Solve addition and subtraction word problems 2, 3 subtraction to length using numbers up to 100 involving length that are given in the same units (e.g., by using drawings of rulers).
-Write an equation with a symbol for the unknown to represent the problem.
-2.MD.6.
-Represent whole numbers as lengths from 0 on a 2, 3 number line diagram with equally spaced points corresponding to the numbers 0, 1, 2,, and represent whole-number sums and differences within 100 on a number line diagram.
-Work with time and 2.MD.7.
-Tell and write time to the nearest five minutes 1, 2, 3 money using a.m. and p.m. from analog and digital clocks.

-Mathematical Domain Cluster Standard Sequence and Duration 2.MD.8.
-Solve word problems involving dollar bills and coins using the \$ and \$ symbols appropriately.
+3, 4 2.NBT.9.
+Explain or illustrate the processes of addition or subtraction and their relationship using place value and the properties of operations.
+2, 3, 4 Operations and Algebraic Thinking (OA) 2OA.4.
+Use addition to find the total number of objects arranged in rectangular arrays with up to 5 rows and up to 5 columns.
+Write an equation to express the total as repeate addition (e.g., array of 4 by 5 would be $5 + 5 + 5 + 5 = 20$).
+4 Measurement and Data (MD) 2.MD.8.
+Solve word problems involving dollar bills and coins using the \$ and ¢ symbols appropriately.
 2, 3, 4 Represent and interpret data 2.MD.9.
 Collect, record, interpret, represent, and describe data in a table, graph or line plot.
 3, 4 2.MD.10.
 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple put-together, takeapart and compare problems using information presented in a bar graph.
+Solve simple put-together, take-apart and compare problems using information presented in a bar graph.
 3, 4 Geometry (G) Reason with shapes and their attributes 2.G.1.
 Identify and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces compared visually, not by measuring.
 Identify triangles, quadrilaterals, pentagons, hexagons and cubes.
 4 2.G.2.
-Partition a rectangle into rows and columns of same- size squares and count to find the total number of them.
-4 2.G.3.
-Partition circles and rectangles into shares, describe the shares using the words halves , thirds , half of , a third of , etc., and describe the whole as two halves, three thirds, four fourths.
+Partition a rectangle into rows and columns of same-size squares and count to find the total number 4 of them.
+2.G.3.
+Partition circles and rectangles into shares, 4 describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
 Recognize that equal shares of identical wholes need not have the same shape.
-4